dillionverma/ai-fns/README.md

 The underlying spec is based on OpenAI's new [function calling feature](https://platform.openai.com/docs/guides/gpt/function-calling).

-## Why?

-OpenAI's new function calling feature allows you to call functions from within ChatGPT.

-However, it requires you to pass as JSON schema for your function containing the input and output types of your function.
-This is a bit cumbersome to do manually.

-This library automatically handles the conversion for you ✨

-## Where can I use this?

-This is useful for you if:

-- You are building AI agents which need to call functions
-- You want ChatGPT to output structured data (e.g. JSON)

 ## Features

 - 🪄 **100% Type-safe** - uses [zod](https://zod.dev/) to validate the input and output of your functions